kingcody/IPSec-Tools/README.md

 Documentation
 =============

-As always, the best doc are in the source; but here we go.
+As always, the best docs are in the source; but here we go.

 IP Tools
 --------